 It is also home to lots of squirrels.
-The squirrels were not at all shy, and there were plenty about.
-It’s a beautiful place to get photos of the Palace and the London Eye from an interesting angle too.
+The squirrels were not at all shy, and there were plenty around.
+It’s a beautiful place to get photos of the Palace and the London Eye from an unusual angle too.

 Some pretty streets to wander include and take great Instagram snaps include: